lenycherry/Jean-Forteroche/README.md

 * Analyse and process the data from a form.
 Manage security flaw (XSS,CRLF, SQL injection).
 * SEO
 * W3C standards
-* Use CSS3 and Javascript to manage Front-end and create a dynamic site.
+* Use CSS3 and Javascript to manage Front-end and create a dynamic website.
 * Responsiv

 ## :computer: [See the website](https://celiagaudin.fr/jeanForteroche/home)